fdilke/bewl/notes/four-way-future/four-way-future.md

 Actually, has anybody here even heard of it?

-Orwell fought in the Spanish Civil War, for a Communist faction which was (unfairly) discredited, suppressed and imprisoned by its own allies.
+Orwell fought in the Spanish Civil War, for a splinter which was (unfairly) discredited, suppressed and imprisoned by its own allies.
 He also worked in the BBC's Ministry of Information during WW2.
 So he knew all about government propaganda.

 \newpage